rishiraj88/portfolio/README.md

 # portfolio
 The landing page to navigate across my repositories.
-It features notes and links to my personal projects.
+It features notes and links to my personal projects and code samples.
-Work is in progress to make this navigation (browsing) even more convenient and seemless.
+I'm back at work, and I'll make this navigation (browsing) even more convenient and seemless.
 Thanks for patience!

 To visit the cloud-hosted site, smile and step in to [RRShops](https://rrshops.netlify.app/)